dtmnash/EMIT-8250/swa/slides/lecture-AC/include/assurance-case.md

 class: middle
 # Argument

-- Conveys why we believe a claim has been met
+- Conveys why we believe the top-level claim has been met
-- Refine claims into sub claims, until the sub-claim can be directly supported by the actual evidence
+- Develop and refine sub claims, until the sub-claims can be directly supported by evidence
+- .red[Avoid drift in the entity of the sub-claim.]
+It should be related to the entity in the top-level claim or a related entity.
-- Bridges the gap between claims and evidence
+- Bridge the gap between top-level claim and evidence

 --